Philosophy

 Travis joined First National Adviser’s predecessor in 1999 and is Portfolio Manager for the Income, Nebraska Tax-Free and Short-Intermediate Bond Funds.
 Prior to joining First National Adviser’s predecessor, he worked at Commerzbank AG in Frankfurt, Germany, where he also studied financial economics on a Fulbright Scholarship.
 Travis received his B.S. in Economics from Nebraska Wesleyan University and M.S. in Economics from the University of Nebraska at Omaha.
 Travis has earned the Chartered Financial Analyst designation and is a member of the CFA Institute and past president of the CFA Society of Nebraska.

-Past performance does not guarantee future results.
-The performance data quoted represents past performance and current returns may be lower or higher.
-The investment return and net asset value will fluctuate so that an investor’s shares, when redeemed may be worth more or less than the original cost.
-Returns greater than one year are annualized.
-Investment performance reflects contractual fee waivers.
-Without these fee waivers, the performance would have been lower.
 The performance information shown above for the Institutional Plus Class reflects the Fund’s Institutional Class returns for the periods prior to the inception date of the Institutional Plus Class as noted above.
-Unlike Institutional Plus Class shares, Institutional Class shares impose a non-12b-1 shareholder services fee of 0.25%, which is reflected in the return information.
+The Institutional Class may incur an additional shareholder servicing fee of up to 0.25%.
 Accordingly, had the Institutional Plus Class been in operation prior to the inception date noted above, the performance for that period would have been different as a result of lower annual operating expenses.
 The gross and net expense ratios are as reflected in the current prospectus.
-Bond Funds will tend to experience smaller fluctuations in value than stock funds.
-However, investors in any bond fund should anticipate fluctuations in price, especially for longer-term issues and in environments of rising interest rates.